duckduckgo/duckpan-docker/README.md

 duckpan-docker
 ==============

-A Docker file for installing DuckPAN.
+A Dockerfile for installing DuckPAN.